 6. How do I find out what classes are being offered?

-Click here for complete information abut the ISEA Academy classes.
+Click here for complete information about the ISEA Academy classes.

-Yes, an administrator or support person make take a class and get credit.
+Yes, an administrator or support person may take a class and get credit.

 Danielson's Framework, based on a thorough analysis of the research on effective teaching, brings meaning to the Iowa standards.
 The cost of the book is $25, but ISEA members receive a $17.50 discount, reducing their cost to just $7.50.
 Download an order form (pdf) or send an email request to Rhonda Plimmer.